-Ayush Sharma is a summer intern at the O’Neill Institute.
+Ayush Sharma was a 2023 summer intern at the O’Neill Institute.

 Prior to joining O’Neill, Sharma was an intern at the Australian Disputes Centre, where he researched New Zealand’s alternative dispute resolution (ADR) landscape and contributed to a research paper looking into ADR best practices in environmental disputes within Africa and Latin America.
 In the 2021/22 summer, he was a business consulting intern in EY’s healthcare consulting team.
 Here, he advised the Department of Prime Minister and Cabinet on New Zealand’s recent health system reform.
 This included contributing to New Zealand’s most comprehensive research on the data and digital capability of the existing health system.
 In mid-2021, Sharma also worked as a law clerk at the Office of Human Rights Proceedings.
 Here, he supported the director of proceedings across various legal issues, including unlawful discrimination claims, domestic and international health data privacy, and interest claims on damages in the Human Rights Review Tribunal.